Division of Chemical, Bioengineering, Environmental, and Transport Systems

 (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at:

-Fundamental areas of specific interest and current focus to the program, and relevant to applications listed as (1)-(5) above, include:
+Transformative research of specific interest and current focus to the program, and relevant to applications listed as (1)-(4) above, include:

-- Simulation and Diagnostics of Flow and Heat Transport Bridging Information across Scales leading to Device/System-level Studies
+• Simulation and Diagnostics of Flow and Heat Transport Bridging Information across Scales leading to Device/System-level Studies.
+This will often require physics-based upscaling models.
+Validation and Verification are important elements for consideration.

 INFORMATION COMMON TO MOST CBET PROGRAMS